rainasharma/Advanced_Regression_Housing_Price/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Conclusions
-Ridge & lasso helps to prevent overfit & underfit as well for ridge the optimal lambda is 5 & lasso optimal lambda is 0.0001
+Ridge & lasso helps to prevent overfit & underfit as well for ridge the optimal lambda is 5 & lasso optimal lambda is 0.0001.
+<h2>Model Outcome Summary</h2>
+After compairing linear regression , ridge and lasso regression the below mentioned Features are considered best explaining the Dataset.

+* MiscVal : $Value of miscellaneous feature
+* BsmtHalfBath : Basement half bathrooms
+* LowQualFinSF : Low quality finished square feet (all floors)
+* BsmtFullBath : Basement full bathrooms
+* HalfBath : Half baths above grade

 ## Technologies Used
 - Python Libraries - Numpy, Pandas